Makhonya/HN_top50/README.md

 3) (Test) Response time for the last request
 > Note: Third panel will show only the last request latency, so it might not be handy if the number of requests in the scraping interval is more than 1.

+The following guide also includes prometheus-operator installation.
+It is an optional step and can be skipped if you already have Prometheus/Grafana installed.

 ## Prerequisites